dy/sprae/readme.md

   * `.letter` – A-Z, a-z or any [unicode letter](https://unicode.org/reports/tr18/#General_Category_Property)
   * `.char` – any non-space character
   * `.ctrl-<key>, .alt-<key>, .meta-<key>, .shift-<key>` – key combinations, eg. `.ctrl-alt-delete` or `.meta-x`.
+* `.*` – any other modifier has no effect, but allows binding multiple handlers.

 ## Store